lambda2/moon_raker/README.rst

 the config file (``config.markup=``) to one of these:

 Markdown
-  Use Apipie::Markup::Markdown.new.
+  Use MoonRaker::Markup::Markdown.new.
 You need Maruku gem.

 Textile
-  Use Apipie::Markup::Textile.new.
+  Use MoonRaker::Markup::Textile.new.
 You need RedCloth gem.

 Or provide you own object with a ``to_html(text)`` method.
 For inspiration, this is how Textile markup usage is implemented: